tannerstell/DepthFirstSearch/README.md

 # DepthFirstSearch

-This is a problem I generated that was inspired by other matrix puzzles.
+This is a problem I created that was inspired by other matrix puzzles.
 The neighboring values are referenced quaddirectionally (up,down,left,right).

 I'm working on making an algorithm that will reference 8 neighboring cells ( up_left, up, up_right, left, right, down_left, down, down_right).